mobileprint/android-print-sdk/README.md

 }
 ```

-### Plugin Install Helper
+### Print Service Plugin Install Helper
+In order to improve the customer's print experience, we have created a helper that guides the customer to the print plugin play store page.
+The helper works by displaying an alert dialog when the customer hits print.

-You can disable the our print plugin install helper by setting:
+You can disable the  print plugin install helper by setting:

 ```java
 PrintUtil.showPluginHelper = false;